 Medications for ulcerative colitis aim to calm the inflammation inside the colon.
 The first choice is usually a drug that contains aminosalicylates.
 If that fails to provide enough improvement, your doctor may prescribe a steroid, such as prednisone.
 A third option is immune modifiers, which reduce inflammation by altering immune activity.
 It can take up to three months before the benefits are felt.

-Recent studies suggest pig whipworm may be helpful in fighting ulcerative colitis.
+Results of recent studies are mixed in proving whether whipworm treatment can fight ulcerative colitis.
 The idea stems from the fact that the disease is rare in developing countries, where intestinal parasites are far more common.
-Researchers think the worms may alter the immune response in the intestines.
-In a small study in the journal Gastroenterology, 43% of patients improved after ingesting pig whipworm eggs for 12 weeks.
+Some researchers think the worms may alter the immune response in the intestines.
+More research is still needed.

 Surgery for Ulcerative Colitis

-Despite advances in medication, 25%-40% of people with ulcerative colitis eventually need surgery -- either to repair a tear or to remove a severely damaged colon.
+Despite advances in medication, up to 45% of people with ulcerative colitis eventually need surgery -- either to repair a tear or to remove a severely damaged colon.
 Ulcerative colitis does not recur after removal of the colon, so this surgery can offer a cure.
-Better techniques mean that people who have their colon removed usually do not need an external pouch to collect waste, called a colostomy bag.
+Newer surgical techniques mean that people who have their colon removed usually do not need an external pouch to collect waste, called a colostomy bag.

 Ulcerative Colitis in Children